Body found at Pembroke Port, family of missing Jai supported by specialist officers

-A body has been found in the water at Pembroke port today, police have confirmed.
+A body was found in the water at Pembroke port at 11am this morning (Sunday, April 16), police have confirmed.

-Police have said that formal identification is yet to take place but the family of missing man Jai Holroyd have been notified and are being supported by specialist officers.
+Police said that formal identification is yet to take place, but the family of missing man Jai Holroyd have been notified and are being supported by specialist officers.

 “While formal identification has not been possible, the family of missing Jai Holroyd has been informed of the development.
 They are receiving support from specially trained officers,” said a police spokesperson.